sage2002/my-readme/README.md

 # 💫 About Me:
  🌱Gunjan Saha, a B.Tech student in Computer Science and Business Systems at the Academy of Technology, is a dedicated and goal-oriented individual with hands-on experience in startup environments.
 Currently serving as a Partnerships and Community Manager at ProjectX, Gunjan brings a strong work ethic, adaptability, and a solutions-driven mindset to every task.
 Passionate about leveraging technology to drive innovation, he excels in collaboration and problem-solving.
-Beyond academics and work, his active participation in team sports like football and basketball highlights his teamwork and leadership abilities.<br><br>📫 How to reach me **gunjansaha976@gmail.com**<br><br> ⚡ Fun fact - **I excel at effectively managing multiple responsibilities and ensuring smooth coordination across tasks and projects.😂**
+Beyond academics and work, his active participation in team sports like football and basketball highlights his teamwork and leadership abilities.<br><br>📫 How to reach me **gunjansaha976@gmail.com**<br><br> ⚡ Fun fact - **I excel at effectively managing multiple responsibilities and ensuring smooth coordination across tasks and projects.**